-Imposter syndrome can feel like an internal problem or a self-inflicted wound.
+Imposter syndrome can feel like an internal problem or a selfinflicted wound.
 This may be why historical research wrongly associated personality characteristics, such as introversion, and demographic information, such as being a woman or from a minority group, as the causal reasons for why the syndrome occurs.
 More recently, imposter syndrome has been studied as a reaction to external situations.
-Under this interpretation, imposter syndrome is seen as a response to a situation that has prompted the generation of fraudulent feelings.

-There are reasons to believe that the experience of being educated in a medical school - with either human or animal patients - can actually elicit the response that is interpreted as imposter syndrome.
-Work completed at Colorado State University showed that veterinary students' levels of personal distress increased during the first 3 years of their training, while their levels of empathy decreased over the same time period.
+4 Under this interpretation, imposter syndrome is seen as a response to a situation that has prompted the generation of fraudulent feelings.4 imposter syndrome.
+Work completed at Colorado State University showed that veterinary students' levels of personal distress increased during the first 3 years of their training while their levels of empathy decreased over the same time period.
 Other work has shown that medical students have a similar drop in wellness indices and a concurrent increase in imposter phenomenon scores during their time in school.
-Thus, the psychological impact of the experiences endured while training to become a veterinarian may very well be part of the reason we see such a large proportion of people in our profession affected by this syndrome.
+Thus, the psychological impact of the experiences endured while training to become a veterinarian may very well be part of the reason we see such large proportion of people in our profession affected by this syndrome.